Trotts/phd-thesis/README.md

-# Towards Automatic Photo-Identification of Cetaceans: A Fine-Grain, Few-Shot Problem in Marine Conservation
+# Towards Automatic Photo-Identification of Cetaceans: A Fine-Grained, Few-Shot Problem in Marine Conservation

 A working PhD thesis to be submitted to the Department of Electrical and Electronic Engineering, Newcastle University.